Radot1/POSPal/DEVELOPMENT_LOG.md

   "table_id": "1",
   "orders": [...],
   "grand_total": 2.0
-  // ❌ No 'html' or 'text' field
+  // âŒ No 'html' or 'text' field
 }
 ```